hexoxide/O2-Balancer2/README.md

 In collaboration with the Amsterdam University of Applied sciences and CERN a load balancer is being developed for the ALICE O2 project.

 ## Operation
 The balancer is build out of three parts each with its own purposes and characteristics.
+Running experiments should have atleast one of each parts running.
+The InformationControlNode (ICN) orchestrates the experiments and determines parameters such as durations & rate.

 * ICN
 * FLP
 * EPN

 ## Dependencies
+To ensure the O2Balancer2 remains functional even years after it has been developed all dependencies need to be made easilty available.
+To ensure this a special repository is setup which uses git submodules to checkout specific versions of dependencies.

 ```bash
 git clone https://github.com/hexoxide/raspberry-dependency.git